Pokémon Go live events: Pokémon Go Safari Zone

-The first Safari Zone event of 2019 was held in Porto Alegre, Brazil on 25 January.
+The first Safari Zone event of 2019 was held in Porto Alegre, Brazil, on 25 January.
 130,000 players registered to join the event, though only 25,000 were granted tickets.
 The event was largely conducted alongside the banks of the Guaíba River.
 Niantic later also announced another Safari Zone, held between 18 and 22 April at Sentosa, Singapore.
 125,000 tickets were issued, 20 percent of those to non-Singaporeans.
 After the event concluded, Niantic reported an attendance of 95,000 players.
 Between 20 and 22 September 2019, another Safari Zone event was held in Montreal, Canada, with an attendance of approximately 45,000 players.
 Tickets for the event were sold out in four hours.
-Another Taiwanese Safari Zone, held in New Taipei City between 3 and 6 October 2019, saw 100,000 players in the first day and 150,000 in the second, with the city's tourism and travel department estimating a NT$100 million profit generated by the event for local businesses, with around 40 percent of the attendees coming from outside Taiwan.
+Another Taiwanese Safari Zone, held in New Taipei City between 3 and 6 October 2019, saw 100,000 players on the first day and 150,000 on the second.
+The city's tourism and travel department estimates a NT$100 million profit generated by the event for local businesses.
+Around 40 percent of the attendees came from outside Taiwan.

 For 2020, Safari Zone events were scheduled to be held in St. Louis (27–29 March), Liverpool (17–19 April), and Philadelphia (8–10 May).
 However, all three Safari Zone events were postponed due to the ongoing coronavirus pandemic, with ticketholders receiving the Safari Zone experience in their own locales during the originally scheduled dates.
 The new dates were 15–17 October 2021 for Liverpool, 29–31 October for Philadelphia, and 12–14 November for St. Louis.
-20,000 players attended the in-person event at Sefton Park, in Liverpool, with thousands also attending the events at Tower Grove Park, St. Louis and Fairmount Park, Philadelphia.
+20,000 players attended the in-person event at Sefton Park, in Liverpool, with thousands also attending the events at Tower Grove Park, St. Louis, and Fairmount Park, Philadelphia.

-In 2022 there were scheduled Safari Zone events in Seville, Spain 13–15 May at Alamillo Park, in Goyang, South Korea 23–25 September at Ilsan Lake Park, in Taipei, Taiwan 21–23 October at Daan Forest Park, and in Singapore 18–20 November in Gardens by the Bay.
+In 2022 there were scheduled Safari Zone events in Seville, Spain, 13–15 May at Alamillo Park; in Goyang, South Korea, 23–25 September at Ilsan Lake Park; in Taipei, Taiwan, 21–23 October at Daan Forest Park; and in Singapore 18–20 November in Gardens by the Bay.